New vehicle prices may vary depending on location due to a range of factors, including state-specific taxes, levies, and regulations.

 Most Toyota BEVs use a single-speed reduction drive rather than a multi-speed gearbox.
 The electric motor delivers usable torque across a wide speed range, which supports smooth, quiet acceleration and fewer moving parts for dependable performance.
 Toyota packages a reduction gear transaxle integrated in the eAxle for compactness and efficiency.

 Yes.
 A Toyota BEV has no engine oil or exhaust system, so there are fewer routine service items than a petrol car.
-Scheduled maintenance should still cover items such as tyres and brakes.
+Scheduled maintenance is still critical in order to cover motor and battery health as well as tyres, brakes and fluids.

 A fuel cell is an electrochemical energy conversion device that creates a chemical reaction between Hydrogen and oxygen from the atmosphere to generate electricity.
 It does not burn or compress Hydrogen, the catalyst within the fuel cell generates the electricity to drive the vehicle.